Nuclear modification of leading hadrons and jets within a virtuality ordered parton shower

 In principle, these less virtual partons may continue interacting with the QGP through on-shell transport models.
 This will be included in our upcoming study within the framework of multi-stage jet evolution~\cite{Cao:2017zih,Cao:2017crw}.
-At the end of \textsc{Matter} evolution, each final state parton is converted into hadrons through a \textsc{Pythia} simulation~\cite{Sjostrand:2006za}, where the independent fragmentation mechanism is applied.
+At the end of \textsc{Matter} evolution, each final state parton is converted into hadron through \textsc{Pythia} simulation~\cite{Sjostrand:2006za} where the independent fragmentation mechanism is applied.
 This provides reasonable results for energetic single hadron production.
-On the other hand, we re-construct jets using the anti-$k_\mathrm{T}$ algorithm at the parton level in this work.
+On the other hand, since jets may include soft hadrons that are beyond the description of \textsc{Pythia} fragmentation, we construct jets using the anti-$k_\mathrm{T}$ algorithm at the parton level in this work.
 Jet reconstruction at the hadron level will be implemented in our future effort after the coalescence mechanism~\cite{Han:2016uhh} for soft hadron production is included.

 With this setup, we first present the $p_\mathrm{T}$ spectra of single hadrons and jets from \textsc{Matter} vacuum showers in Fig.~\ref{fig:plot-pp_base}.
 They are consistent with experimental data at both RHIC and the LHC, and therefore serve as reliable baselines of proton-proton collisions for our study of medium modification in nucleus-nucleus collisions.
 The nuclear modification factor $R_\mathrm{AA}$ is utilized to quantify the medium modification of hadron and jet production, and the elliptic flow coefficient $v_2$ is used to quantify the azimuthal anisotropy of the medium modification in the event plane.
 They are calculated as follows: